-- 1. An asset is defined as all items, purchased or donated, with a value of \$5,000 or more and with a useful life of more than one year. - 2.
-The Operations Department will maintain records of all assets.
+- 1. An asset is defined as all items, purchased or donated, with a value of \$5,000 or more and with a useful life of more than one year. - The Facilities Department in partnership with the Director of Technology will maintain records of all assets.
 The records will include the original purchase price and date, a brief description, serial numbers, and other information appropriate for documenting assets. - 3.
 Records that pertain to the theft, loss, damage, or destruction of assets will be maintained.